Aruku Around: Music video

 The music video staff were unable to enter Makuhari Messe before the day the video was going to be shot, so were unable to hold a trial run.
 The staff entered the building at 7:00am on the day, and started rehearsing with Sakanaction band members at 12:00am.
 From 3:00am onwards, they were able to record 10 takes of the video, however only two takes were successful.
 Okazaki had difficulty moving between the two locations she appeared in the scene in time, so she had to be transported by a staff member pushing her on a wheel chair.
 The band decided to release the earlier take of the video, as the second take was taken in the morning.
 This version was released on the band's Sakanarchive 2007-2011 video album in 2011.
 An additional video was created by the Tokyo FM radio program School of Lock!, featuring a selection of the 37 best cellphone videos out of 500 submissions by School of Lock! listeners across Japan.

 On December 22, a sixty-second trailer was released for the video, featuring several cuts from the video, as well as scenes of the band performing the song not seen in the video.
 The video was uploaded to YouTube on December 24, 2009, and as of April 2015 has been viewed over 14,000,000 times.

 At the 14th Japan Media Arts Festival, "Aruku Around" won an excellence prize in the festival's entertainment section.
 The judges praised the video as a "thrilling dead heat", praising the separated 3D typographic objects technique used in the video.
 They were impressed with the lack of CGI, and praised how the detailed typographic objects and rehearsing came together to create one "miracle moment".
 They described the video as being like a live session for visual media, and felt that the power balance between visual and audio was constantly changing throughout the video.
 At the Space Shower Music Video Awards, the video won both the Best Video of the Year and Best Rock Video awards.
-Seki also received the Best Director award for 2010.
+Kazuaki Seki, director of the song, received the Best Director award for 2010.
 An analysis of the music video was included in the 2014 edition of Bijitsu 2 (美術2), the Ministry of Education, Culture, Sports, Science and Technology certified textbook for teaching art in Japanese high schools to second year students.
+In October 2017, the song was awarded a "platinum award" by the Recording Industry Association of Japan.